Seshadri Express: Coach composition

 The Seshadri Express runs between Kakinada and Bengaluru, the IT capital of India, Bangalore, via Tirupati.
 It is currently being operated with 17209 / 17210 train numbers.
 It is one of the busiest trains, running with 23 coaches at full capacity at all times.
 It has eight AC, eleven sleeper, two second-class general compartments, and two luggage cum brake vans.
-Seshadri express and Nagercoil to SMVT Bengaluru trains are very very likely to receive brand new 2026-made lHB coaches by second quarter of 2026.
-The most likely coach composition is four unreserved coaches, six 3AC coaches, three 2AC coaches and one 1AC coach and eight sleeper coaches and two car generators (24 coaches) along with end to end WAP-7 electric locomotive.
+Seshadri express and Nagercoil to SMVT Bengaluru trains have been upgraded to LHB coaches from January 2026.
+The most likely coach composition is four unreserved coaches, six 3AC coaches, three 2AC coaches and one 1AC coach and eight sleeper coaches and two car generators (24 LHB coaches) along with end to end WAP-7 or WAP-4 electric locomotive.